1. Decide what items to sell

 A bit of research will ensure you’re giving buyers what they want and keep you from wasting your time.
 Nothing is more crushing than refreshing the page and seeing those two words again: “zero bids.”

 It’s important to remember some items sell better at different times.
-As a basic example, a heavy goose-down parka will sell well in December — not so much in mid-July.
+For example, a heavy goose-down parka will sell well in December — not so much in mid-July.

-You can look at eBay’s Explore tool to see the top selling items of the week.
+You can check eBay’s Best Selling Items page to see the top selling items of the week.
 Or you can use Google Trends to see what people are searching for that week.
 Adjust your inventory accordingly.

-All users must register in order to get started.
-You can’t list items without a profile.
+All users must register in order to get started, and you can’t list items without a profile.

-There’s no charge for registering on eBay.
-You’ll have to pick a username, verify your email and tie either your credit card or PayPal to the account so you can pay fees down the line.
+There’s no charge for registering as a seller on eBay.
+You’ll have to pick a username, verify your email and tie either your credit card, linked checking account or PayPal to the account so you can pay fees down the line.

-Now that you’ve set up your eBay and PayPal accounts, it’s time to set up an eBay store.
+Now that you’ve set up your eBay account, it’s time to set up an eBay store.
 You can sell without a store, but you’ll only get to list 50 items per month without getting charged, may pay higher fees and will lack some promotional tools.

 There are multiple packages for different types of eBay sellers, but first-timers will see the most benefit from the Starter, Basic or Premium tiers.

 Each tier comes with a set number of free listings and a “final value fee” — an amount you have to pay eBay on the total value of each sale.